 She offers many of the usual reasons people give for not wanting children—career, finances, bad genes, crazy parenting they don’t want to repeat and the overpopulated planet—but the simple truth is that it wasn’t a priority.
 “And if you’re not totally sold on it, it makes no sense,” she says.

 Now listen to Samantha, 26, a graduate student: “I just don't like children very much,” she says.
 “The idea of having such a demand on my time, attention and resources is frankly horrifying to me.”

 Motherhood is becoming a choice.
 People used to think that once a young woman was married, she got pregnant.
 If not, “other people would assume you were self-centered, or say, ‘I’m so sorry,’’’ says San Jose psychotherapist Margaret Cochran.
-Now clear-eyed young women like Sharon and Samantha aren’t afraid to say no to babies.
+Now clear-eyed women like Diaz, Sharon and Samantha aren’t afraid to say no to babies.
 “I’m surprised at how many women in their thirties aren’t even talking about it!,” says Ellen L. Walker, the (child-free) author of "Complete Without Kids: An Insider's Guide to Childfree Living By Choice Or By Chance", and a practicing therapist in Bellingham, WA.

 To become a mother is your single biggest decision, more important than your choice of husband or career, Walker argues.
 She approvingly describes one woman she interviewed for "Complete Without Kids" who spent two years tailing along on family vacations and attending kid activities with the mothers she knew in order to make her choice.
 Careers and relationships can be revised but children are for life and no, you can’t “have it all” and “be a good wife and mother and daughter and friend and have hobbies and exercise,” Walker says.
 “Something has to go.”